 Computers and Photophobia

 These are symptoms of computer vision syndrome, but they are also precursors to photophobia.
-According to the American Optometric Association, computer workers’ most common health complaints are vision-related; studies indicate that 50 to 90 percent of computer workers suffer from computer vision syndrome.
-So, for many people, their work environment is contributing to their photophobia, and photophobia can then carry over into their personal life.
+According to the American Optometric Association, the most common health complaints by computer users are vision-related: studies indicate that 50 to 90 percent of computer workers suffer from computer vision syndrome.
+So, for many people, their work environment is contributing to their photophobia, and that photophobia then starts to affect their personal lives.

 Proper Lighting for Photophobia

-It’s important to look beyond the computer, though.
-Consider that office spaces typically have glaring overhead lights, while ambient lighting in the 30-50 foot candle range (300-500 lux) is all that’s really necessary to work.
+It’s important to look beyond the computer screen as the only source of glare, however.
+One such consideration is that office spaces typically have glaring overhead lights, while ambient lighting in the 30-50 foot candle range (300-500 lux) is all that’s really necessary to work.

 For those who require additional lighting, individual task lighting can be used at your workspace.
-If you hold your hand over your eyes like a visor, and it is easier on your eyes, then you are experiencing over-illumination.
-But don’t overlook other factors that contribute to photophobia.
-Photophobia may be a symptom of:
+If you hold your hand over your eyes like a visor and find it to be more comfortable on your eyes, then you are likely experiencing over-illumination.
+But don’t overlook other factors that contribute to photophobia!
+Photophobia may also be a symptom of:

 - Dry eyes